Home

 My research attempts to pinpoint how humans and other animals (including corvids and sharks) think, in order to understand how intelligence evolves.
 I am also highly interested in the evolution of religious and prosocial thought.
 The professional rewriting service at https://writology.com/rewriting helped me with editing and for this I'm very thankful.

-Our new study showing a limit to the cognition of New Caledonian crows is out.
+Our new study shows that the limit to the cognition of New Caledonian crows is out.
 A nice summary of the research can be found here.
 We also made a video to describe this finding.

 If you have ever wanted to get an overview of what we know about corvid intelligence or were curious about why I study crows, my new review paper on corvid cognition should help.